middric/statsdProxy/README.md

 [![Build Status](https://travis-ci.org/middric/statsdProxy.png)](https://travis-ci.org/middric/statsdProxy)

 ## How it works
-statsdProxy works by listening for HTTP requests and forwarding them on to statsD using [node-statsd-client](https://github.com/msiebuhr/node-statsd-client).
+statsdProxy works by listening for HTTP requests and forwarding them on to statsD using [node-statsd](https://github.com/sivy/node-statsd).

 To do this requests must be made to the proxy in the following format:

 `http://serverHost:serverPort/transparent.gif?b=<bucket>&t=<type>&d=<delta>`

 Bucket is the metric name you wish to update.
-Type can be one of `counter`, `decrement`, `increment`, `gauge`, or `timer`.
+Type can be one of `decrement`, `increment`, `gauge`, or `timer`.
 Finally value is the value you wish to send.

 ## To Start
 ```bash